Advanced WordPress optimization

 Lazy loading

-Lazy loading delays an image element being loaded until it is actually visible in the viewport, which reduces the initial load time for a visitor.
+Lazy loading delays loading an image element until it is actually visible in the viewport, reducing a visitor's initial load time.
 Several WordPress plugins offer this feature, including Jetpack, LazyLoad by WP Rocket, and a3 Lazy Load.

 Minifying CSS/JS/HTML